 the new pF soil sensor.

 Now available from Stevens Water is the Stevens pF Sensor, a soil sensor that measures the “matric potential” of the soil.
-Also called “soil water potential”, a soil’s matric potential is the force with which water is held within the soil and how much energy is needed to overcome this force to extract water from the soil.
+Also call “soil water potential”, a soil’s matric potential is the force with which water is held within the soil and how much energy is needed to overcome this force to extract water from the soil.
 Matric potential changes with the soil water content percentage and the matric potential characteristics are highly variable from one soil type to the next.
-Matric potential is usually expressed in units of pressure. pF is the log of the pressure in Hectopascals (hPa).
+Matric potential is usually expressed in units of pressure. pF is the log of the pressure is Hectopascals (hPa).
 1 hPa = 100 Pa.